cpicpgx/cpic-data/README.md

 This repo contains all the DDL and code for defining the [CPIC](https://cpicpgx.org) data model and populating it with data.

+## WARNING: NOT READY FOR USE :exclamation:  :exclamation:  :exclamation:

+__:warning: This repo is under active development and, thus, not ready for any useful purpose.
+When this message disappears and a production release is on the Releases tab then it will be ready for review. :warning:__

+__Seriously, you don't want to use this yet.__

 ## Setup

 This project assumes you're running a Postgres 9+ database for loading/querying data.